Make a referral

 What help is available

 During the coronavirus pandemic, we have had to close all our drop-in sessions.
-We remain committed to doing everything we can to reach families who need support, but are prioritising emergency situations.
+We remain committed to doing everything we can to reach families who need support.

 If you are new to Little Village, please read our full referrals policy here.